vabold/Kinoko/README.md

 `krkgPath` points to the krkg file generated in the previous section for this time trial ghost.

 `targetFrame` is the number of frames to attempt sync for this ghost.
 Kinoko will throw an error if it is larger than the framecount stored in the krkg.
-If Kinoko reaches `targetFrame` while maintaing sync, then the test case will pass.
+If Kinoko reaches `targetFrame` while maintaining sync, then the test case will pass.

 To update the test binary after making changes to `testCases.json`, be sure to re-run: